28 PhD Viva Questions Your Examiners Will Ask

 47. “How generalisable are your findings?”

 This question lands differently in different traditions.
 In quantitative work it is about external validity.
 In qualitative work it is about transferability to other contexts.
 Either way, the examiner is asking how far the findings travel.
 Resist the urge to overclaim.
-Explain the conditions under which your findings would likely hold and the conditions under which they probably would not.
+Explain when your findings would likely hold and when they probably would not.
 Specific is better than general.

 Future work and after the viva